avishkarsaha/tutorials/layernorm_cuda/layernorm-tutorial.md

    Why this is efficient:

-      - Each thread knows exactly what data to process
+      - **Each thread knows exactly what data to process**
+        - thread ID (`tid`) determines which values it handles
+        - No complex logic needed to figure out work distribution
-      - Memory access is coalesced (remember the performance principle)
+      - **Memory access is coalesced (remember the performance principle)**
+        - Threads read adjacent memory locations
+        - GPU can load multiple values in a single operation
-      - No thread divergence - all threads follow same path
+      - **No thread divergence - all threads follow same path**
+        - Each thread executes same number of iterations
+        - All threads stay in lockstep, no waiting for others to finish

 3. **Communication Challenge**